About Diana Senechal

 Senechal is the 2011 winner of the Hiett Prize in the Humanities, awarded by the Dallas Institute of Humanities and Culture.
 From 2011 to 2019 she served on the faculty of the Dallas Institute's Sue Rose Summer Institute for Teachers.
 She holds a PhD in Slavic Languages and Literatures from Yale, with a dissertation on Nikolai Gogol.
 Her translations of the Lithuanian poetry of Tomas Venclova have appeared in two books, Winter Dialogue (1997) and The Junction (2008).
 She read her translations at PEN America's "Writers in Exile" event in 1988 and at the International Czesław Miłosz Festival in 1998.
 Her translations from Hungarian—of the poet Gyula Jenei, the essayist Marianna Fekete, and the story writer, blogger, and journalist Zsolt Bajnai—have been published in Literary Matters (Issues 11:3 and 12:1), The Satirist, and The Massachusetts Review.
 A book of her translations of Jenei's poems, Always Different: Poems of Memory, was published by Deep Vellum in April 2022.

-Her education writing has appeared in Education Week, The New Republic, Double X, American Educator, Educational Leadership, and several leading education blogs, including GothamSchools, The Answer Sheet (Washington Post), Joanne Jacobs, The Core Knowledge Blog, and The Cronk of Higher Education.
+Her education writing has appeared in Room for Debate (New York Times), Education Week, The New Republic, Double X, American Educator, Educational Leadership, The Nation, and various education blogs.
 Her article about education philosopher Michael John Demiashkevich was published in American Educational History Journal, vol. 37, no. 1 (2010), and was selected as AEHJ's Article of the Year.